SEU-WENJIA/ST-SepNet/README.md

 ## Citation

-If you find this repository helpful for predicting high-yield AAV variants, please cite our paper.
+If you find this repository helpful for your research, please cite our paper.

 ```
 @inproceedings{chen2025decoupling,